arturocastillo95/SeatMap-JS/docs/FILE_FORMAT.md

      - Display section name centered in the area
      - Show capacity from `ga.capacity` field
      - Apply rotation if specified
-4. Apply styling from `style` object (including `sectionColor`)
+5. Apply styling from `style` object (including `sectionColor`)
-5. Display pricing information if needed
+6. Display pricing information if needed

 **Notes:**
 - Seats not present in the `seats` array have been deleted and should not be rendered
 - GA sections have empty `seats` arrays and should display capacity instead
 - Row labels with `hidden: true` should be rendered with reduced visibility (grayed out)
+- Underlay can be `null` or omitted if no background image is present
+- Underlay should render behind all sections but above the grid

 ## Extensibility